supsm/MCPPPP/README.md

 In the GUI version of MCPPPP, you can edit `mcpppp.properties` inside the gui.
 If you want, you can also add your own configuration options in the file.
 Your options will not be deleted; instead, there will be a GUI section at the bottom of the file.
 If you add anything here, it may be deleted.

 ## Build

+#### CLI (Arch Linux)
+Prerequisistes: `base-devel` installed
+1. Clone this using `git clone` or Download and Extract the ZIP via Github.
+2. Make sure your current folder is MCPPPP, if you cloned the repository `cd MCPPPP`.
+3. Run `makepkg -si` and type your password when prompted

-#### CLI
+#### CLI (other)
 Prerequisites: basic compiler with C++17 support
 1. Clone this using `git clone` or Download and Extract the ZIP via Github.
 2. Make sure your current folder is MCPPPP, if you cloned the repository `cd MCPPPP`.
 3. Build `Source.cpp` in whichever fashion you want, using C++17.
 Turn on optimizations if possible, the conversion process will be a lot faster.

 My build script: `clang++ Source.cpp -Ofast -std=c++17 -o MCPPPP-windows-cli.exe`

-#### CLI (Arch Linux)
-Prerequisistes: `base-devel` installed
-1. Clone this using `git clone` or Download and Extract the ZIP via Github.
-2. Make sure your current folder is MCPPPP, if you cloned the repository `cd MCPPPP`.
-3. Run `makepkg -si` and type your password when prompted

 #### GUI (Windows)
 Prerequisites: compiler with C++17 support, capable of specifying additional include paths and linking libraries